 2. Forgetting to Anchor Parts

 - Select a part, then check the “Anchor” box in the Properties panel.
+Doesn’t get easier than that!

-3. Using Free Models Without Checking Them
+3. Free Models

 The Toolbox lets you insert Free Models, but some contain bad scripts.
 These scripts may spam your game, steal data, or cause lag.
+Rookie mistake.

 - Delete unknown scripts, especially those with “Require()” or “InsertService()”.
+These functions are usually associated with backdoors and other malicious pieces of code

 - Use models from trusted creators or make your own.
+A good route to go down is searching for models by the official ROBLOX account!

 4. Ignoring the Output Panel